The best easy Tuna Salad has a creamy dressing, olive-oil-packed tuna, and crunchy veggies. Just 15 minutes of prep, and you’ll be hooked!

 • 3 (5-ounce) cans tuna drained and flaked with a fork, see note 1

-• 3 tablespoons finely chopped celery
+• 3 tablespoons finely diced celery

 • 2 tablespoons finely chopped red onion see note 2